Required for both MLA 1 and MLA AP students taking the third LA core-studio.

 Ecological Principles for Design (David Moreno-Mateos):

-Landscape design incorporates an additional layer of complexity to design projects that is less usually present in other disciplines of design, living organisms.
+Landscape architecture incorporates an additional layer of complexity to design that is less present in other design disciplines: living organisms.
 The relationships among those organisms and between them and the environment define the dynamics of populations, communities, and ecosystems.
-Ecology is the science that aims to understand how all those relationships work and how they change though space and time.
-Landscape design can incorporate many of those relationships to create landscapes that go beyond human value-laden functions to design complex systems able to self-organize and respond to current global changes for centuries.
+Ecology is the science that aims to understand how all these relationships work and how they change through space and time.
+Landscape design can incorporate many of those relationships to create spaces that go beyond human value-laden functions and design complex systems that are able to self-organize and respond to current global changes, with lasting impact for centuries.
 Through lectures, discussions, readings, case studies, and design projects, the goal of this course is to understand the complexity of living systems.
-In particularly, we will understand the processes and functions that emerge from ecosystem structure and how you can integrate these components in your design to create resilient and resistant landscapes and ecosystems within them.
-From tiny projects where single or a few processes or ecosystem components can be integrated at the core of urban areas or buildings, to large scale projects aiming to design entire landscapes, you will learn how to use the power of life in design.
+In particular, we will investigate the processes and functions that emerge from ecosystem structure to fine tune how you can integrate these components in your future designs to create resilient and resistant landscapes, and even create ecosystems within them.
+From tiny projects where one or several processes or ecosystem components can be integrated at the core of urban areas or buildings, to large scale projects aiming to design entire landscapes, you will learn how to use the power of life in design.
 The centerpiece of this course will be a research project where you will find ways to integrate the immense potential of biological systems into design to create more resilience and resistant landscapes to ongoing global changes.